Scaratech/scaratech/readme.md

 # Hi :D
 Hi, I'm Entrpix!\
-I'm a Transfem (She/Her) Fullstack Web-Developer!
+I'm a 🏳️‍⚧️Transfem (She/Her) Fullstack Web-Developer 💻!

 ## Projects
 Here are some of the things I've worked on: